jeremy-coleman/react-nickel-setup/readme.txt

 Seriously, whatsapp was doing like 3 million connections per second 10 years ago on a single machine.
 Why is Nickel the only framework that isn't performing awfully here?
 Certainly actix and others are capable of being much faster, that's without question.
-But, I don't know and don't really care, because Nickel is fast and it has a nice express-like api.
+However, I don't know why and don't really care, because Nickel is fast and it has a nice express-like api.
+I choose you Nickel! <3